TrivediEnterprisesInc/TrivediEnterprisesInc.github.io/Notes.md

 **_jv22222_**
 If anyone is feeling lonely as an indie founder and looking for an indie founder Slack community where you can reach out and bounce ideas of other founders in real time you can join the Nugget Slack community [here](https://nugget.one/join)

+## Product
+### Demos
+From Brad Feld's article: Getting your Demos [right](https://feld.com/archives/2013/09/getting-your-demos-right/) While (most Demos) give you a feel for things, (they) still showing the **features and functionality** of the tech, applying a general use case.
+Instead, **set up a simple use case**.
+Say **_“here’s the problem I’m going to solve for you that I know you have”_** – BOOM – and then I’m totally captured for the next 30 minutes.
+Try it.
+The first five minutes is the most important with someone like me.
+Don’t waste it.

 ### UI/UX in Ent S/w
 'Real Ent Software Don’t Need No Stinkin’ [UI/UX](https://www.saastr.com/real-ent-software-dont-need-no-stinkin-uiux/), Jason Lemkin
 ...Just because you’ve sold a few seats to F500 companies doesn’t mean you have any idea how they really use enterprise software....I have installed SAP myself...spent over 4 hours trying to understand how to manage documents with Documentum...you, the end user, **aren’t the customer** for most true enterprise software, or anything like the customer.
 You are just a user, a data-enterer.
 The customer is the VP in the enterprise consuming the data, and the only UI/UX that really matters is the VP’s report...(As VP) once we crossed $20m in ARR, it became about the **Executive Dashboard**.
 So my learning is end-user UI/UX is critical for apps that need to be **directly adopted** by the end user — collaboration tools in particular.
 Our ease of use was critical to our adoption at EchoSign.
 But know thy enterprise market.
 State-of-the-art UI/UX is a great thing.
 But if end use is mandated — the end users have no choice — **the only UI/UX that matters is the one the boss sees**.

 ## Languages
 ### General
 Twitter went from RoR to *Scala*